Fred-Michael/RESTApi-implementation-with-MS-Identity/README.md

 `POST /register`

-**You pass in** your credentials as a new user. **You get** success or failure status code indicating if your registration was successful
+**You pass in**: your credentials as a new user. **You get**: success or failure status code indicating if your registration was successful

 **Request:**
 ```json